Help, forums, events, docs, wiki, and more

 Connect live and in person at the annual AstriCon user conference and expo.
 Take advantage of three days of expert sessions on a variety of topics, including VoIP, call center applications, IP phones, SIP services, cloud solutions, and more.

 A home for the community’s commercial products and applications built on or integrated wth Asterisk.
 Online marketplace listings include software, hardware and complete business communication solutions.
-Do you have an Asterisk-based product or solution?
-You can apply for a listing in the AsteriskExchange.

 New to Asterisk?
 Want to understand the benefits of deploying an open source communications solution?
 Find out how the Asterisk project has evolved and learn what it takes to deploy and administrate Asterisk.
 Don’t forget to check out the videos, glossary, and books, including Asterisk: The Definitive Guide, to help you with everything from basic installation to advanced development.

 Are you looking for the most accurate, up-to-date information on the Asterisk project?
 The Asterisk Wiki is your source for official Asterisk documentation.
-Get access to detailed version updates to the project, including Asterisk 11.
+Get access to detailed version updates to the project, including Asterisk 13.
 Find support in sections such as Command Reference, which provides Dialplan applications and functions, and AGI and AMI commands.
-The Configuration and Operation section also includes hundreds of pages for advanced topics.
+The Configuration and Operation sections also includes hundreds of pages for advanced topics.
 The Asterisk Wiki is kept current by the same team that manages the Asterisk project code.
 Asterisk administrators, developers and power users are encouraged to participate by leaving comments.

 If you can’t get enough of the Asterisk project, then explore this collection of videos that includes training with Asterisk Essentials, tech tips for connection with analog devices, using Digium phones with Asterisk, and presentation videos from the annual AstriCon user conference.
 You can also access source code documentation, powered by Doxygen.